• Skip to primary navigation

 Substitutions

-• Fresh apple cider - you can use regular apple juice instead, or water and boiled cider.
+• Fresh apple cider - you can use regular apple juice instead, or mix water and boiled cider concentrate.

 • Pear-flavored vodka - you can infuse vodka with fresh pears for a few days to make your own pear vodka, or just use unflavored vodka.
 You could also use apple brandy instead.

-• Maple syrup - you can use honey instead of the maple syrup, or add some plain or flavored simple syrup instead.
+• Maple syrup - you can use honey instead of the maple syrup, or plain simple syrup.

 Variations